apprenticehq/bookworm-web/README.md

 # Lint your code.
 If your code is dirty, this command tells you.
 $ npm run lint

 # Lint your code.
-If that dirty code can fix with eslint, this command fix automatically.
+If that dirty code can be fixed with eslint, this command fix automatically.
 $ npm run lint:fix
 ```